 Is your online password ‘PASSWORD’?
 Does it contain your, or a relative’s, name, birthdate, favourite movie, place, game character, or any identiﬁable word for that matter?
 Well, your data, and the data of those people you’re acquainted with, is at risk.
 Here’s our recommendation:

 A strong password has a mix of upper and lower case letters, a special character (like @, $, !) and some numbers.
 It is also recommended to NOT USE consecutive numbers, birthdays, postcodes, and other signiﬁcant dates or numbers.
-Random letters, characters and numbers are best practice.
+NW Computing recommends at least 8 random letters, characters and numbers.

 Why does your company get you to change your login password(s) frequently?
 Although it can be annoying, most companies make it a policy for employees to change their passwords frequently.
 They put policies in place to prevent data breaches.